Legal tech platform partners with FRA’s new technology think tank for forward-thinking entrepreneurs.

 As a member of Pulse, Joinder will have access to hands-on mentorship; the opportunity to co-develop with FRA and other Pulse companies; access to the latest data, tools, and partner resources; and go-to market support and guidance to help get their product to clients faster.

-Don Keller, Co-Founder and CEO of Joinder, will sit on the FRA Pulse Advisory Board together with Frances McLeod, FRA Founding Partner & Co-Head of Data Governance, Technology Solutions & Forensics and IT; Greg Mason, FRA Founding Partner and Co-Head of Data Analytics; Britt Endemann, Partner and Co-Head of Data Governance, Technology Solutions & Forensics and IT; Harsh Sutaria, Chief Innovation Officer; and other industry experts.
+Don Keller, Co-Founder and CEO of Joinder, will sit on the FRA Pulse Advisory Board together with Frances McLeod, FRA Founding Partner & Head of Data Governance, Technology Solutions & Forensics and IT; Greg Mason, FRA Founding Partner and Co-Head of Data Analytics; Harsh Sutaria, Chief Innovation Officer; and other industry experts.
 Harsh Sutaria, in turn, will serve on the Board of Advisors of Joinder.